susanBuck/notes/04_PHP/09_Arrays.md

 In PHP, arrays organize information using **keys** and **values**.

-To practice with arrays and some other upcoming material, we're going to build a **simple raffle application** that will randomly choose winners from a list of contestants.
+To practice with arrays and some other upcoming material, we're going to build a simple **Raffle** application that will randomly choose winners from a list of contestants.

 ## File Setup